Extremely low-bitrate Image Compression Semantically Disentangled by LMMs from a Human Perception Perspective: Methodology

-After $J$ iterations, we have successfully restored the detailed information for $J$ objects in the reference image.
-Finally, we use the description text of the entire image, $Text_{all}$, to further restore the whole image.
-This step plays a crucial role in the decoding process as it ensures consistency and enhances perception scores of the entire image.
+Finally, we utilize ControlNet to further restore the entire image given the overall description $Text_{all}$.
+This step plays a crucial role in the decoding process as it ensures consistency and enhances the overall perceptual quality of the entire image.